 Adrenals: The Second Tier of the Hormone Pyramid

 The Hormone Pyramid is a way of organizing your hormones based on their importance and impact.
 You can read more about that here.

-Blood sugar + insulin serve as the foundation of The Hormone Pyramid, which means that you HAVE to address blood sugar + insulin imbalances if you want to balance your other hormones.
-(I’ve got an article series on blood sugar + insulin regulation that you DON’T want to miss here.)
+Blood sugar and insulin serve as the foundation of The Hormone Pyramid, which means that you HAVE to address blood sugar and insulin imbalances if you want to balance your other hormones.
+(I’ve got an article series on blood sugar and insulin regulation that you DON’T want to miss here.)

 Your adrenal glands are the second tier of The Hormone Pyramid, and as you just learned, imbalances in adrenal function and cortisol output can affect many areas of your health, including your other hormones: insulin (blood sugar regulation), thyroid, and sex hormones.

 Which means you’ll have a very hard time balancing those hormones if you aren’t optimizing the health of your adrenals!

 You can read more about how your adrenals impact thyroid function and sex hormone balance here.

 But since your blood sugar regulation and adrenal function are SO intimately connected, AND since they form the first two tiers of The Hormone Pyramid, let’s look more closely at this relationship.